5GHz+ CPU performance

 Over time, FiveM evolved into a full multiplayer framework rather than a simple modification.
 Dedicated server software, scripting APIs, and developer tooling enabled increasingly complex server ecosystems.
 As player counts grew and resources became more advanced, performance considerations such as CPU clock speed, storage latency, and network reliability became critical to maintaining smooth gameplay.

 This evolution also shifted expectations for server hosting.
 Communities began requiring faster startup times, stable tick rates under load, and consistent performance during peak hours.
-Servers hosting larger roleplay projects often relied on dozens or even hundreds of active resources, making hardware quality and optimization an essential part of successful FiveM deployments.
+Servers hosting larger roleplay projects often relied on dozens or even hundreds of active resources, making hardware quality and server optimization an essential part of successful FiveM deployments.

 As the FiveM player base continued to grow, server outages caused by DDoS attacks became increasingly common.
 As communities were disrupted more frequently, Evolution Host stepped in to provide a dedicated solution for server owners.
 Evolution Host’s FiveM DDoS protection service was built to help secure FiveM servers against attacks, keeping communities online and gameplay uninterrupted.